- General Requirements

 SVM now has a VMCAS-specific School Code - 2281 (listed as "Louisiana State University-VMCAS)

-Applicants who wish to monitor all of their requirements through VMCAS are encouraged to use LSU's VMCAS school code (2281).
+Applicants are required to submit GRE scores to LSU's VMCAS school code (2281).
 All VMCAS submission deadlines must be adhered to.
-All other applicants may use SVM School Code -6381 (listed as "Louisiana St U Vet Med"), which will be accepted through October 2017.
+LSU SVM is no longer accepting GRE scores at the School Code -6381 (listed as "Louisiana St U Vet Med").

 NOTE: Scores sent to LSU's Graduate School will NOT be accessible by the LSU School of Veterinary Medicine.